-OGR expects to award up to \$9.3 million as a result of this AGF.
+OGR expects to award up to \$10.4 million as a result of this AGF.
+Continuing applicants may apply for up to 8% more than the final SFY21 award amount (including additional Covid funding, if applicable).

 Preference will be given to applications that: